 Krisztina Tóth has published almost 40 books of prose, poetry, drama and children’s stories.
 Her children’s books treat topics that are considered unusual, even taboo, for example, “Mum had an operation” (a story about cancer) and “Pig and Goose” a successful series of children’s tales.

-She lives in Budapest, where she translates French poetry and teaches creative writing.
-Krisztina Tóth has published ten volumes of poetry and seven volumes of prose to date.
 In 2015, her novel Aquarium featured on the shortlist of the German Internationaler Literaturpreis.
-Her works have been translated into fifteen languages: her novels, short stories and poems can be read in German, French, English, Polish, Finnish, Swedish, Czech and Spanish, among others.
+Her works have been translated into twenty languages and can be read in Arabic, Czech, English, Finnish, French, German, Polish, Spanish and Swedish amongst others.

 This Summer will see the publication of a new set of short stories “From where to see the sky” and an English translation of her play “The Bat”.

 In her review of Pixel entitled, “The Hungarian Author who foresaw the future of Nationalism”*, Stephanie Newman writes, “Tóth muses that generations of humans, like bobbing needles, are “seaming together the fraying layers of the past and the present.”
 Their countries of origin don’t matter; neither do their religions, genders, or ethnicities.
 What Tóth creates in Pixel is emblematic of Europe as she sees it: a place in which “everything is sewn together while the thread itself is invisible.”